Early Repayment Charges

 - You make an overpayment that takes you over your overpayment allowance.
 Find out more about overpayments.

-- You switch to a new Nationwide product before your deal ends – unless you switch within the last 3 months of your current deal.
+- You switch to a new Nationwide product before your deal ends – unless you switch within the last 6 months of your current deal.
+Find out about more switching.

 - You take your mortgage with you to a new property, called porting, and there’s a delay between the sale of your property and the purchase of your new one.
 However, if you can port to a new property within 180 days of that date, your ERC will be refunded in full.
 Find out more about porting your mortgage.